-The term 'Charge Off' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Charge Off' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A charge off refers to an expense item found on a corporation’s income statement.
 This could be one of two things.
 It might be connected with a debt that the reporting firm has decided is not realistically collectable.
 They would then write this off from the corporate balance sheet.
 It might also be a likely one time only expense which is called an extraordinary event.
 The company incurs this, and it impacts the earnings negatively.
 This then leads to a portion of the corporate assets’ becoming written down in value.
 Because the assets have become impaired, the write down occurs.